basvandenberg/spiceweb/README.md

 spiceweb
 ========

-This is the source code behind the [SPiCE](http://helix.ewi.tudelft.nl/spice "SPiCE") web application.
+This is the source code of the SPiCE web application.

 Dependencies